kyverno/website/content/en/docs/Writing policies/variables.md

 ## Inline Variables

 Variables may be defined in a `context` for consumption by Kyverno rules.
 This can be as simple as a static value, another variable, or a nested object.
+Variables may also be redefined by using the same variable name.
+The last value that is set is used.
 The below sets a context variable with a value of `foo`.

 ```yaml
     context: